TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 Enter `block_given?`

-You can use this conditional method inside your own to check if a block was given.
-If it is `block_given?` returns true and any code inside that conditional is executed.
+You can use this method as a conditional check inside your own method to see if a block was included by the caller.
+If it is, `block_given?` returns true and any code inside that conditional is executed.
 If not then your method will ignore it.

 ~~~ruby
 def maybe_block